 Rachel grew up in the Peak District and has lived in London, Boston, New Zealand and now Norwich.
 All of these experiences also feed into their creativity.

 Surface tension suggests both resilience and fragility: a force that holds, yet can be broken.
-For queer bodies and identities, how we appear becomes a manifesto — a way of living visibly in a world that often politicises our existence.

 Under the Skin celebrates four years of queer artistic practice shaped by the Queerfest community.